 How do exchange control regulations effect me?

-For individuals exchange control regulation dictates how much and under what circumstances you may transfer money out of South Africa.
+For individuals the South African exchange control regulations dictates how much and under what circumstances you may transfer money out of South Africa.
 It should be noted that the exchange control regulations apply to South African residents, not citizens or permanent residence holders.
 Therefore if you are considered a resident for exchange control purposes, they are applicable to you.
 Residency is defined in a number of different ways and expert opinion as to your circumstances should be sought from a company such as ours.

 Permissible reasons for transfers abroad include: